August 18, 2019

-PERT is often mentioned in conjunction with Critical Path Method (CPM), a similar statistical method for forecasting progress which was developed by project management personnel in the private sector around the same time as PERT.
+PERT is often mentioned in conjunction with the Critical Path Method (CPM), a similar statistical method for forecasting progress which was developed by project management personnel in the private sector around the same time as PERT.

 Although there are strong similarities between both techniques, they are complementary tools and are often referred jointly as PERT/CPM technique.